 Figure Y-1: Procedure for sharing of ML model.

 The AnLF discovery and selects the MTLF by local information or via from NRF.
-During the discovery of MTLF via NRF, the NRF provide MTLF , the AnLF selects the MTLF that support the interoperability.
+Each MTFL NF profile include the Interoperable Support Indicator, which indicate that the MTFL supports the interoperable models.
+The MTLF registers its NF profile in the NRF as described 5.2.7.2.2, TS 23.502.
+During the discovery of MTLF via NRF, the NRF provide MTLF profiles to the AnLF, the AnLF selects the MTLF that support the interoperability.

+NOTE X: It is possible that AnLF can explicitly query the NRF supporting the interoperable MTLF by providing an Interoperable Support Indicator in the discovery request.Editor Note: Whether and which information should be included in the discovery request to NRF to improve the efficiency for MTLF discovery is FFS.